bahlo/go-styleguide/README.md

 ## Don't under-package

 Deleting or merging packages is fare more easier than splitting big ones up.
+When unsure if a package can be split, do it.

 ## Handle signals